photostructure/batch-cluster.js/README.md

 ### The `MAJOR` or `API` version is incremented for

-* 💔 Non-backward-compatible API changes
+* 💔 Non-backwards-compatible API changes
-* 🌲 New releases of ExifTool that have externally visible changes

 ### The `MINOR` or `UPDATE` version is incremented for

-* 🌱 New releases of ExifTool with no externally visible changes
 * ✨ Backwards-compatible features

 ### The `PATCH` version is incremented for